 Claudia has been commissioned to create video pieces for a number of not-for-profit organizations including World Vision Vanuatu and Multicultural Arts Victoria.

 These parallels are highlighted and examined throughout Odysseus Live, as film, physical movement and spoken word narrate the story of The Odyssey and the intertextuality examined through Hip Hop.
-The historical growth of Jazz, Blues and eventually Hip-hop from the United States to every corner of the Earth, has meant that a resurgence in rhyming, writing and telling one's own story to large crowds (just as the Ancient Greeks did) has found a new home in the culture of rap and spoken word, (re)birthed by African-American culture and a direct need for story-telling in order to survive oppression.
+The historical growth of Hip-hop from the United States to every corner of the Earth, has meant that a resurgence in rhyming and telling one’s own story to large crowds has found a new home in the culture of rap and spoken word as a direct need for story-telling in order to survive oppression.
 We at Odysseus Live respect and gain much inspiration from this lineage of story-tellers, street artists and music makers as much as we do from The Odyssey itself.
 We recognise that The Odyssey is now a global story of displacement full of localised experiences and are committed to using the mediums of film, dance, word and music to reignite passion, understanding and awareness around these issues.